Rosetta-Leong/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a senior undergraduate at Huazhong University of Science and Technology(HUST), majoring in EE.
-My research interests are in artificial intelligence, computer vision and robotics.

-Next year, I will pursue a master’s degree in Control Science and Engieering at University of Science and Technology of China (USTC), supervised by Prof.Tianzhu Zhang.
+I am currently a graduate student in the school of Information Science and Technology at University of Science and Technology of China(USTC), supervised by Prof.Tianzhu Zhang.
+Prior to that, I recived B.E.(Hons) degree from Huazhong University of Science and Technology(HUST) in 2023.
+My research interests include 3D computer vision, robotics and computer graphics.

+The previous summer, I was fortunate enough to work as an algorithm intern at the Insta360 Research Department, where I mostly made contributions to the lightweight single object tracking algorithm with several nice fellows.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume_en.pdf" "newtab" >}}resumé{{< /staticref >}}.